Osteoarthritis is a condition that causes joints to become painful and stiff. It's the most common type of arthritis in the UK.

 - using special devices to reduce the strain on your joints during your everyday activities

-If your symptoms are more severe, you may need additional treatments such as painkilling medication and a structured exercise plan carried out under the supervision of a physiotherapist.
+If your symptoms are more severe, you may need additional treatments such as painkillers and a structured exercise plan with a physiotherapist.

-In a small number of cases, where the above treatments haven't helped or the damage to the joints is particularly severe, surgery may be carried out to repair, strengthen or replace a damaged joint.
+In a small number of cases, where these treatments haven't helped or the damage to the joints is particularly severe, surgery may be done to repair, strengthen or replace a damaged joint.

 Living with osteoarthritis